1868 St. Joseph’s Elementary was established by laymen in 1868. German-speaking children were taught.

 1973 St. Joseph’s Elementary School became part of the consolidated K-12 school, Bellevue Area Catholic Consolidated School, in 1973.

 1996 On December 10, 1996, the Marquette Educational Center (MEC) opened its doors.
-The gymnasium is part of the Lynch Auditorium, which is named after Fr.
+The gymnasium is part of the Lynch Auditorium, which was named after Fr.
 Mick Lynch, and includes a stage and four locker rooms.
 Fr.
 Mick Lynch, a former principal and a long-time Marquette supporter, along with his father, matched 10% of the money raised by the end of 1998, up to $1,000,000.
-The new center also features an ICN – Iowa Communications Network room that allows students to attend college accredited courses via video conferencing.
+The new center also featured an ICN – Iowa Communications Network room that allowed students to attend college accredited courses via video conferencing.
 The capital campaign, named Commitment to Our Future, raised $900,000 with major support from the community as a whole.
-Prism, of Keiler, Wisconsin, was the general contractor with help from over fifty students and parents.doors to enhance the appearance of the front entrance.
-Click here for pictures of the building of the MEC.
+Prism, of Keiler, Wisconsin, was the general contractor with help from over fifty students and parents.

 2003 Marquette Catholic School and St. Joseph’s Elementary School together formed the Bellevue Area Catholic School System which was renamed the Marquette Catholic School System in 2003.

 2015 A new high school building was added to the west side of the existing high school building thanks to the generous donation of a few families.
 In addition the St. Joseph’s middle school was razed by Schroeder Construction, and the middle school moved into the existing high school building that had also received improvements and renovations that same summer.

 2017 This year saw the conclusion of the Father Kruse Parish Center and the Trinity Center (combination lunchroom/practice gym) which connected the elementary building to the middle and high schools.